What to Do and Who to Contact

 There is emerging data that COVID-19 is viable in aerosol form (“in the air”) and via fomites (“contact with surfaces”); this information is important to the health care setting where close contact with patients is frequent.

-This may impact infection control recommendations for PPEs (personal protective equipment) and sterilization processes in clinical patient care settings, such as hospitals and dental practices (where close contact and aerosolized equipment are necessities for most procedures).
+This may impact infection control recommendations for personal protective equipment (PPE) and sterilization processes in clinical patient care settings, such as hospitals and dental practices (where close contact and aerosolized equipment are necessities for most procedures).
 It is unclear how much this contributes to the spread of infection in general community settings.

 For general public interaction, this does not change current best practices recommendations:

-- Physical distancing (keeping a distance of 6 feet from other people, avoiding congregating in groups, not sharing food/drinks/utensils)
+- Physical distancing, including keeping a distance of 6 feet from other people, avoiding congregating in groups and not sharing food/drinks/utensils

 - Handwashing (or sanitizing gel of 60% alcohol solution) is the best protection for contact from surfaces